CharlonTank/notion-cli-rs/README.md

 # Notion CLI (Rust)

 A powerful command-line interface for managing tasks in Notion, written in Rust.
+This CLI tool allows you to manage your Notion tasks directly from your terminal with rich features and intuitive commands.

 ## Features

 - Add new tasks with rich metadata:
-  - Priority levels (High, Medium, Low)
+  - Priority levels (High, Medium, Low) 🔴 🟡 🟢
-  - Due dates
+  - Due dates 📅
-  - Tags
+  - Tags 🏷️
-  - Descriptions
+  - Descriptions 📝
 - List tasks with advanced filtering and sorting:
+  - Filter by status (Not started ⭕, In progress 🔄, Done ✅)
+  - Filter by priority
-  - Filter by status, priority, or tags
+  - Filter by tags
   - Sort by due date
   - Colored output in terminal
-  - Status indicators (✓ for done, ⏳ for in progress, ○ for not started)
-  - Priority indicators (🔴 high, 🟡 medium, 🟢 low)
 - Update task properties:
-  - Mark tasks as "In Progress"
-  - Mark tasks as completed/uncompleted
+  - Change task status
-  - Set priority levels
+  - Set/update priority levels
-  - Set due dates
+  - Set/update due dates
-  - Add tags
+  - Add/update tags
-  - Set descriptions
+  - Set/update descriptions
 - Delete tasks

+## Prerequisites

+- Rust and Cargo installed on your system ([Install Rust](https://www.rust-lang.org/tools/install))
+- A Notion account
+- A Notion integration token
+- A properly configured Notion database

 ## Installation